jesstingjh/jesstingjh.github.io/README.md

 I am deeply passionate about picking up new analytical tools, and harnessing machine learning and modelling methods to extract actionable insights from complex datasets.
 Outside of work, I enjoy puzzle games, bouldering and weightlifting, being outdoors, and am always on the hunt for interesting coffee beans and brews.

+---

 ## Technical Skills
-**Programming Languages & Software:** Python, SQL, STATA, R, Tableau, Excel; exposure to JavaScript and D3 through coursework
+- ***Programming Languages & Software:*** Python, SQL, STATA, R, Tableau, Excel; exposure to JavaScript and D3
-**Cloud/Big Data**: Exposure to AWS, GCP, PySpark, Databricks, Azure Machine Learning through coursework
+- ***Cloud/Big Data***: Exposure to AWS, GCP, PySpark, Databricks, Azure Machine Learning
-**Statistical/Analytical Skills**: Survival Analysis, Difference-in-Differences, Matching Methods, Regression Discontinuity Design, Synthetic Controls, Regression, Classification, Clustering, Random Forest, Time Series Forecasting, Volatility Modeling, Data Cleaning & Preprocessing, Optimization & Simulation, Text Analytics
+- ***Statistical/Analytical Skills***: Survival Analysis, DID, Matching Methods, RDD, Synthetic Controls, Regression, Classification, Clustering, Random Forest, Time Series Forecasting, Volatility Modeling, Data Cleaning & Preprocessing, Optimization & Simulation, Text Analytics

+---

 ## Projects
 Below are some of the projects I have worked on as part of my coursework or personal interest.
 This section will be updated as I complete new projects